Louisville beats Cincy 24-7 for Keg of Nails and Fenway Bowl

 Football has been played at Fenway Park since the 1960s, when it was home to the American Football League’s Boston Patriots, and as recently as 2018 when it hosted The Game between Harvard and Yale.
 It has witnessed everything from Irish hurling and big air skiing to NHL games — a second NHL winter classic is scheduled for next month – not to mention concerts and movie nights and Shakespeare in the park.

-But the century-old ballpark finally hosted its first bowl game after the pandemic wiped out the first try in 2020 and again last year, when the matchup between SMU and Virginia was scuttled three days before kickoff by a COVID-19 outbreak involving the Cavaliers.
+But the pandemic wiped out the first try at the Fenway Bowl in 2020 and again last year, when the matchup between SMU and Virginia was scuttled three days before kickoff by a COVID-19 outbreak involving the Cavaliers.

 INTERIM BOWL

-The coaches for the game were both temps because Satterfield decided this month to switch sides, leaving Louisville for Cincinnati.
+Satterfield decided this month to switch sides in the erstwhile rivalry, leaving Louisville for Cincinnati.
 He said he was staying away from the game and spending his time recruiting.

 “It’s certainly an unusual situation that we have going on right now,” he said on the broadcast.

-Former Patriots receiver Deion Branch, who won a Super Bowl MVP with New England, led the Cardinals in place of Jeff Brohm, who is coming from Purdue; Kerry Coombs handled the Bearcats’ sideline while they wait for Satterfield to get settled.
+Branch, who won two Super Bowls and one Super Bowl MVP with the New England Patriots, led the Cardinals in place of Brohm, who is coming from Purdue; Coombs handled the Bearcats’ sideline while they wait for Satterfield to get settled.

-“This is kind of my first look at Cincinnati, really,” Satterfield said.
-“So this is kind interesting to me to watch these guys. … But, yeah, this is obviously a very unusual situation.”

 CONVERTED BALLYARD